na-na-hi/renget/archive/w5esx2.md

-A Cozy Day in The Foxhole.
+A Cozy Evening in The Foxhole.

 ~*~